swissmanu/mse-thesis/content/thesis.md

 Debugging is an essential part of a software engineer's daily job.
 Various techniques, some better suited for the task than others, help engineers explore the functionality of an unknown or malfunctioning program.
 Rather traditional debugging is done by interpreting memory dumps or the analysis of log entries.
 Sophisticated debugging solutions hook into a program at runtime and allow more detailed inspection and control [@IEEE_Glossary_1990].

 Imperative programming languages like Java, C#, and Python dominated the mainstream software engineering industry over the last decades [@Yaofei_Chen_Dios_Mili_Lan_Wu_Kefei_Wang_2005; @Meyerovich_Rabkin_2013].
 Because of the prevalence of imperative programming languages, integrated development environments (IDE) like Eclipse, Microsoft Visual Studio, or the JetBrains IDE platform provide specialized debugging utilities specifically tailored to imperative programming languages.
-This results in an excellent, fully integrated developer experience, where tool-supported debugging is only one or two clicks away.
+This results in an excellent, fully integrated developer experience, where tool-supported debugging is only a keypress away.

-This experience degrades rapidly when software engineers use programming languages and tools based on different programming paradigms such as reactive programming.
-Because of this, engineers tend to use simpler, less capable debugging techniques instead.
+The developer experience degrades rapidly when software engineers use programming languages and tools based on different programming paradigms such as reactive programming.
+Because of this, engineers tend to use simpler, less adept debugging techniques instead.

 During my master studies research, I examined the necessity of paradigm-specific debugging utilities when software engineers debug programs based on RxJS^[https://rxjs.dev/], a library for reactive programming in JavaScript.
 During my research, I explored how professionals debug RxJS programs, what tools and techniques they employ, and why they prefer to use print statements instead of specialized debugging utilities, which require them to switch contexts.
 In doing so, I identified a key factor for the success of a debugging tool: It needs to be *ready-to-hand*, or its users will not use it at all.

-Based on the premise of *readiness to hand*, I designed and implemented a novel debugging utility for reactive proghramming. *Operator Log Points* are available as an extension for Microsoft Visual Studio Code (vscode) and provide the first fully IDE-integrated debugging utility for RxJS.
+Based on the premise of *readiness to hand*, I designed and implemented a novel debugging utility for reactive programming. *Operator Log Points* are available as an extension for Microsoft Visual Studio Code (vscode) and provide the first fully IDE-integrated debugging utility for RxJS.
 Using human-computer interaction methods, I examined the developer experience of operator log points.
 I successfully verified that the new utility replaces manual print statements and does not require engineers to change context.
 Thereby I proof that a ready-to-hand debugger for reactive programming is feasible.

-This summative thesis contextualizes my research results documented and published in two research papers.
-I will complete this introduction with an overview of relevant programming paradigms, a glance at RP with RxJS, and the challenges reactive programming provides for imperative-focused debuggers.
-Relevant work will be discussed in [@sec:related-work], followed by an overview of the complete research process and its results in [@sec:research-process]. [@sec:future-work] presents a list of opportunities for future work and highlights provisions taken to ensure the sustainability of the demonstrated results.
-Before the reader is left with the study of the research papers in the [Appendix @sec:research-papers], I will wrap up on the topic of debugging support for reactive programming with RxJS in [@sec:conclusion].
+This summative thesis contextualizes my research results documented in two research papers.
+I will complete this introduction with an overview of relevant programming paradigms, reactive programming with RxJS, and the challenges reactive programming provides for imperative-focused debuggers.
+Relevant work will be discussed in [@sec:related-work], followed by a synopsis of the complete research process and its results in [@sec:research-process]. [@sec:future-work] presents a list of opportunities for future work and highlights provisions taken to ensure the sustainability of the demonstrated results.
+Before the reader is left with the study of two research papers in the [Appendix @sec:research-papers], I will wrap up on the topic of debugging support for reactive programming with RxJS in [@sec:conclusion].

 ## Relevant Programming Paradigms